oslabs-beta/VisionMQ/README.md

 The following instructions are for a MacOS system, we will be updating this README for other OS soon.
-### First thing, clone the repo to your local machine:
+### First thing, pull down the repo to your local machine: